Symptoms Of A Bad Body Control Module And Replacement Cost

 Faults with the BCM will almost certainly result in strange behavior from the relevant components.
 Here are a few examples.

-What you might think of as being nothing more than a faulty motor or bad ground could be a bad BCM.
-Unfortunately, you might not notice this until you’ve replaced the part, only to find the problem persists.
+What you might think of as being nothing more than a defective motor or faulty ground could be a malfunctioning BCM.
+Unfortunately, you might not detect this until you’ve replaced the part, only to find the issue persists.

-It’s not altogether uncommon for a customer to take their car to a mechanic for a new bulb or wiper motor, only to learn that they need $1,000 worth of ECU work.
+It’s fairly typical for a customer to bring their car to a mechanic for a new light or wiper device, just to find out that they require $1,000 worth of ECU repairs.

 2. Battery Draining Faster Than Usual